"Be still and know that I am God; I WILL BE exalted among the nations, I WILL BE exalted in the earth." Psalm 46:10

 You may or may not know that Christina and I visit Mulago Hospital(the national referral hospital) every Wednesday, and we have witnessed God doing amazing things in the hearts of many people there.

 Yesterday morning I picked up my good friend and co-laborer, Joseph Essiana and we went to Kawempe and got Deon and headed out to the village.
 I believe that his entire clan was there, he was a well respected and loved man.
-I was not asked to conduct the service,
+I was not asked to co

 but I was asked to speak to the people twice, it was a great honor.
 The service and burial lasted about five hours, during that time I visited with alot of the elders of the family, I visited with the men that volunteered to dig the grave, and I prayed with the widow.